ethanwhite/moore-ddd/supplement.md

 ecology is still primarily a descriptive science focused on understanding, rather than predicting, nature.
 Little research generates meaningful predictions and, when predictions are attempted, they tend to focus on a single ecosystem.
-This lack of prediction is slowing progress in ecology, because the field lacks meaningful benchmarks for comparing and improving models and fails to develop models that can be applied to understudied ecosystems and species.
+This lack of prediction is slowing progress in ecology ([McGill 2012a](https://dynamicecology.wordpress.com/2012/11/27/ecologists-need-to-do-a-better-job-of-prediction-part-i-the-insidious-evils-of-anova/)), because the field lacks meaningful benchmarks for comparing and improving models and fails to develop models that can be applied to understudied ecosystems and species.
 Despite having recognized the importance of forecasting for over a decade